wuhan2020/api-server/CONTRIBUTING.md

 └── utils/
 ```

-`main.py` is the entrypoint of the service and it helps:
+`main.py` is the entry point of the services and it helps:
-- glue all sub API YML files together to a aggregated YML
+- glue all sub API YML files together to an aggregated YML
-- send the YML to connexion which renders the Swagger UI and applies the API resolvers.
+- send the YML to connection which renders the Swagger UI and applies the API resolvers.
 - load required service-level connfigurations (such as debug, logging, path to the data sources, etc.).

 ### To add new or edit on existing API endpoint(s)